 - 1. Conversion of one-family dwellings to owner occupied 2-family dwellings; - 2.
 Authorization of multi-family dwellings existing at the time of adoption of this subsection; - 3.
-Conversion of existing buildings to incorporate a multi-family arrangement on upper floors of commercial buildings, with the number of such dwelling units being limited to no more than two per floor, and provided that the primary use of the first floor (at least 51% of the gross floor area) must be commercial; - 4.
+Conversion of existing buildings to incorporate an owner occupied multi-family arrangement on upper floors of commercial buildings, with the number of such dwelling units being limited to no more than two per floor; - 4.
 Conversion of existing buildings for use as gift or antique shops; - 5.
 Conversion of existing buildings for use as Bed and Breakfast Establishments in accordance with the provisions of Section 6.7.8. thru 6.7.11 of these Bylaws; - 6.
 Conversion of existing buildings for use as restaurants or cafés (with no drive-up or drive-through service); - 7.
 Conversion of existing buildings for use as government, educational, not-for-profit or religious facilities; - 8.
 Conversion of existing buildings for use as professional offices; - 9.
-With regards to home occupations in the TCD, the provisions of Section 6.1.(g)v. shall apply, but the referral shall be to the Planning Board, which shall serve as the special permit granting authority for such uses in the TCD; - 10.
-Conversion of existing buildings for use as museums, art galleries, art studios, performing arts theaters, and other similar cultural uses: - 11.
+Conversion of existing buildings to incorporate apartments in owner occupied single family residences, with the number of such dwelling units being limited to no more than two per floor, and the number of bedrooms per unit not to exceed two; - 10.
+With regards to home occupations in the TCD, the provisions of Section 6.1.(g)v. shall apply, but the referral shall be to the Planning Board, which shall serve as the special permit granting authority for such uses in the TCD; - 11.
+Conversion of existing buildings for use as museums, art galleries, art studios, performing arts theaters, and other similar cultural uses; - 12.
 Conversion of existing buildings to for use as agricultural cooperatives.